The racial segregation in Mississippi Baptist churches after the Civil War

 Copyright by Robert C. Rogers and the Mississippi Baptist Convention Board.

 One the most significant social changes among Mississippi Baptists after the Civil War was the racial segregation of churches.
-Before the war, African slaves constituted a substantial portion of Mississippi Baptist congregations, as I have discussed in previous blog posts.
-In the decade after the war, black Baptists gradually celebrated their new freedom by separating into independent, self-governing churches.
-In some areas this happened suddenly, and in other areas of the State it was more gradual.
-The First Baptist Church of Clinton, for example, had a membership of 283 in 1860, including 113 black members.
-In 1866, with the absence of college students and withdrawal of black members, the Clinton church was reduced to 36 members, and worship was only held once a month, led by a pastor from Raymond.
-In 1864, Jerusalem Baptist Church had 65 black members, but all of them were gone by 1866.
-Bethesda Church in Hinds County agreed in 1867 to allow blacks to hold a separate revival meeting, and later in the same year the church granted the following request: “The colored members signified a desire to withdraw from the church to organize an independent church and asked permission for the use of the church house one sabbath each month.”
-Likewise, black members of Academy Church in Tippah County met separately after the war, and had a black preacher, but used the Academy church building until the 1870s.
-Charles Moore, a former slave and preacher after the war expressed the common desire of black Baptists, “I didn’t spec’ nothing outten freedom septin’ peace an’ happiness an’ the right to go my way as I please.
-An’ that is the way the Almighty wants it.”1
+Before the war, African people who were enslaved constituted a substantial portion of Mississippi Baptist congregations, as I have discussed in previous blog posts.
+In the decade after the war, Black Baptists gradually celebrated their new freedom by separating into independent, self-governing churches.
+In some areas this happened suddenly, and in other areas of the state it was more gradual.
+The First Baptist Church of Clinton, for example, had a membership of 283 in 1860, including 113 Black members.
+In 1866, with the absence of college students and withdrawal of Black members, the Clinton church was reduced to 36 members, and worship was only held once a month, led by a pastor from Raymond.
+In 1864, Jerusalem Baptist Church had 65 Black members, but all of them were gone by 1866.
+Bethesda Church in Hinds County agreed in 1867 to allow Black members to hold a separate revival meeting, and later in the same year the church granted the following request: “The colored members signified a desire to withdraw from the church to organize an independent church and asked permission for the use of the church house one sabbath each month.”
+Likewise, Black members of Academy Baptist Church in Tippah County met separately after the war, and had a Black preacher, but used the Academy church building until the 1870s.
+Charles Moore, a preacher who had been enslaved, expressed the common desire of Black Baptists after the war, “I didn’t expect nothing out of freedom excepting peace and happiness and the right to go my way as I please.
+And that is the way the Almighty wants it.”1

-Despite this occasional white resentment, most white Baptist leaders expressed goodwill to black Baptists.
-In 1870, Salem Association in Jasper County recommended that if black members “wish to form churches of their own, that they should be dismissed in order and assisted in doing so, but where they wish to remain with us as heretofore and are orderly, we think they should be allowed to do so.”
+Despite this occasional White resentment, most White Baptist leaders expressed goodwill to Black Baptists.
+In 1870, Salem Baptist Association in Jasper County recommended that if Black members “wish to form churches of their own, that they should be dismissed in order and assisted in doing so, but where they wish to remain with us as heretofore and are orderly, we think they should be allowed to do so.”
 Black membership in Salem Association declined from 206 in 1865 to 122 in 1870.
-As late as 1872, 81 blacks continued to worship in biracial churches in the association, and blacks continued in the records of Fellowship Church as late as 1876.
-The Mississippi Association reported 131 black members in 1874.3
+As late as 1872, 81 Black people continued to worship in biracial churches in the association, and Black people continued in the records of Fellowship Baptist Church as late as 1876.
+The Mississippi Baptist Association reported 131 Black members in 1874.3

-Segregation of Mississippi Baptist churches started out as a celebration of freedom for blacks, but by the 1890s, it had also become an expectation of whites.
-The Mississippi Baptist Convention assumed that their churches were made up of white members only.
-For instance, the 1890 State Convention referred to itself as: “The Mississippi Baptist Convention… representing a denomination of 80,000 white Christians…” However, the State Convention maintained friendly relations with “colored” Baptists, as they were politely called.
-When the General Baptist Convention of Mississippi, made up of African-Americans, met at the same time as the Mississippi Baptist Convention, they frequently exchanged telegrams of Christian greetings.
-Mississippi Baptist pastors frequently led Bible institutes for black Baptist pastors and deacons, and the State Convention encouraged white pastors to donate their time to teach at these institutes across the State.4
+Segregation of Mississippi Baptist churches started out as a celebration of freedom for Black people, but by the 1890s, it had also become an expectation of Whites.
+The Mississippi Baptist Convention assumed that their churches were made up of White members only.
+For instance, the 1890 state convention referred to itself as: “The Mississippi Baptist Convention… representing a denomination of 80,000 white Christians…” However, the state convention maintained friendly relations with “colored” Baptists, a term considered polite at the time.
+When the General Baptist Convention of Mississippi, made up of African Americans, met at the same time as the Mississippi Baptist Convention, they frequently exchanged telegrams of Christian greetings.
+Mississippi Baptist pastors frequently led Bible institutes for Black Baptist pastors and deacons, and the state convention encouraged White pastors to donate their time to teach at these institutes across the state.4

 SOURCES: